rmolinamir/import-sorter-redux/README.md

 You can also customize keybindings.
 The default keybinding is `ctrl + alt + o`.

-For deep directory sorting, you can use the feature accessible from the `resource explorer`.
-Right-click and select `Sort imports (Directory deep)`.
+For directory sorting, you can use the feature accessible from the `resource explorer`.
+Right-click and select `Sort Imports in Directory`.

 **Note:** Before performing global source code sorting, ensure that the project is managed by a version control system.
 The sorter will sort and rewrite the source code without prompting for confirmation.